 - (1) These amounts reflect the grant date fair value of the options, RSUs and PSUs.
 The grant date fair value of stock options is calculated in the following manner: Stock Option Value = Number of Stock Options Granted x Black-Scholes-Merton Value.
-The grant date fair value of the RSUs and PSUs is calculated in the following manner: RSU or PSU Value = Number of RSUs or PSUs Granted x the greater of the volume-weighted average share price for the one or five trading days preceding the grant date, which was \$62.67 as of March 4, 2021.
-The grant date fair value of a PSU award assumes vesting at 100% of target. - (2) The exercise price of the stock options is \$62.67. - (3) In addition to Mr. Weston's annual LTIP grant for 2021 from the Corporation, he received an annual LTIP grant for 2021 from Weston with a grant date fair value of \$3,600,045.
-Full details of Mr. Weston's compensation from Weston are set forth in the Weston Management Proxy Circular, which is available at www.sedar.com. - (4) In accordance with the Stock Option Plan, these stock options will not vest as Mr. Myers will be leaving the Corporation effective May 6, 2021. - (5) In accordance with the RSU and PSU Plans, respectively, as Mr. Myers will be leaving the Corporation effective May 6, 2021, Mr. Myers will receive an equity payment of Common Shares equal to the prorated portion of the RSUs and PSUs to which he will be entitled up to May 6, 2021, and will have no further entitlement to the RSUs or PSUs set out above. - (6) This award will be forfeited in its entirety as Ms. Davis will be retiring from the Corporation effective May 6, 2021.
+The grant date fair value of the RSUs and PSUs is calculated in the following manner: RSU or PSU Value = Number of RSUs or PSUs Granted x the greater of the volume-weighted average share price on the TSX for the one or five trading days preceding the grant date, which was \$99.33 as of March 3, 2022.
+The grant date fair value of a PSU award assumes vesting at 100% of target. - (2) The exercise price of the stock options is \$99.33. - (3) In addition to Messrs.
+Weston's and Dufresne's annual LTIP grants for 2022 from the Corporation, they each received an annual LTIP grant for 2022 from Weston with a grant date fair value of \$1,863,016 and \$712,511, respectively.
+Full details of Messrs.
+Weston's and Dufresne's compensation from Weston are set forth in the Weston Management Proxy Circular, which is available at www.sedar.com.